qiaohanscode/technical-tutorial/networking/bind9/2-configuration.md

 ```

 ## Loading Balancing
-A primitive form of loading balancing can be achieved in the DNS b using multiple resource records in a zone file (such as multiple A records) for one name
+A primitive form of loading balancing can be achieved in the DNS by using multiple resource records in a zone file (such as multiple A records) for one name

 name|TTL|CLASS|TYPE|Resource Record Data
 ---|---|---|---|---